Distant retrograde orbit: Orion spacecraft

 On 16 November 2022, the Space Launch System was launched from Complex 39B as part of the Artemis 1 mission carrying Orion to the Moon.
 On 25 November it entered DRO and orbited the Moon in that orbit.

 DRO A/B

-Yuanzheng 1S upper stage failed to deliver these two CAS spacecrafts (not under CLEP) into correct orbit.
-The satellites were intended to test Distant retrograde orbit.
-Tracking data appears to show China is attempting to salvage spacecraft and they appear to have succeeded in reaching their desired orbit.
+In March 2024 the China Academy of Sciences launched two uncrewed spacecraft, DRO A and DRO B, but the Yuanzheng-1S upper stage failed to deliver them into the correct orbit.
+The satellites, which were not part of the Chinese Lunar Exploration Program, were intended to test distant retrograde orbits.
+Tracking data appeared to show China was attempting to salvage the spacecraft, and by August they appeared to have reached their desired orbit.

 Space concepts proposed to use a DRO

 Jupiter Icy Moons Orbiter

 A distant retrograde orbit was one of the proposed orbits around Europa for the Jupiter Icy Moons Orbiter—principally for its projected stability and low-energy transfer characteristics—but that mission concept was cancelled in 2005.

-Asteroid Redirect Mission (ARM)
+Asteroid Redirect Mission

-A distant retrograde orbit was considered to be used for the proposed Asteroid Redirect Mission.
-Although the mission would end up getting cancelled, the research done with DRO in-mind, lead to the orbit being used for Artemis 1.
+A distant retrograde orbit was considered for the Asteroid Redirect Mission proposed in 2013.
+Although the mission was cancelled in 2017, the research done with DRO in mind led to the orbit being used for Artemis I.